kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 3 : Download file for KQL database and Create a KQL database
+## Task 3: Download file for KQL database and Create a KQL database

 In this task, you will learn how to download a file for a KQL database and create a KQL database in Microsoft Fabric for querying and analyzing data efficiently.

-Now that you have a workspace, switch to the *Synapse Real-Time Analytics* experience in the portal and download the data file for analysis.
+Now that you have a workspace, Download the data file for analysis.
 Using *Kusto Query Language (KQL)*, you can query static or streaming data in a table within a KQL database.
 To analyze sales data, create a table in the database and ingest the downloaded file.

 1. Download the **sales.csv** data file for this exercise from **[Sales.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv)** and save it on your local computer or lab VM. **Alternatively,** if you are using the provided lab virtual machine (lab VM), you can find the file in the **C:\LabFiles\dp-data-main** directory.

-1. Return to browser window with **Microsoft Fabric** experience.
+1. Return to the browser window with the **Microsoft Fabric** experience.

 1. Navigate to **dp_fabric-<inject key="Deployment ID" enableCopy="false"/>** workspace from the hub menu bar on the left.